-- 1. three (3) units of mathematics - 2. three (3) units of social science (U.S. History, World History, & U.S. Government) - 3. one (1) unit of Physical Education/Health. - 4. three (3) units of science. - 5. four (4) units of English (must include English I, English II, English III, English IV or English Comp.). - 6. one (1) unit of Fine Arts (art, choir, band, debate, forensics).
+- 1. three (3) units of mathematics - 2. three (3) units of social science (U.S. History, World History, & U.S. Government) - 3. one (1) unit of Physical Education/Health.

-Consult with the school counselor to determine specific graduation requirements.
-Pre-College Curriculum Requirements, and NCAA Approved Care Courses for HHS Appendix F.

-Grading Scale

-The following grading scale will be used by each instructor:

-PERCENTAGE GRADE G.P.A

-90-100% A 4.00

-80-89% В 3.00

-70-79% C 2.00

-60-69% D 1.00

-59-0% F 0.00

-Honor Roll IHD

-The Honor Roll is compiled at the close of each nine weeks.
-A grade point average of 3.3 on a 4.0 scale is required to be eligible for the Honor Roll.
-Honorable Mention requires a 3.0 to a 3.29 compiled average.
-Students receiving a grade below a "C-" or an incomplete in any subject will not be eligible for the Honor Roll or Honorable Mention.
-Students must be classified as a full-time student.

-Valedictorian & Salutatorian

-Valedictorian and Salutatorian honors will be selected by following the below-listed criteria beginning with the class of 2022.
+4. three (3) units of scient 5. four (4) units of English III, English IV or Englis 6. one (1) unit of Fine Art 7.
+One (1) unit of Practica 8.
+One (1) unit of Consum Consult with the school counse requirements.
+Pre-College Cur Care Courses for HHS Appendition h (must include h Comp.). rs (art, choir, ba al Art ner & Personal elor to determi rriculum Requi and, debate, foren Finance ne specific gradua sics). ation Grading Scale The following grading scale wi ill be used by e ach instructor: PERCENTAGE GRADE G.P.A.
+90-100% A 4.00 80-89% В 3.00 70-79% С 2.00 60-69% D 1.00 59-0% F 0.00 Honor Roll IHD The Honor Roll is compiled at average of 3.3 on a 4.0 scale is • · • Honorable Mention requires a receiving a grade below a "C-" eligible for the Honor Roll or H classified as a full-time studen or an incomple Ionorable Men ete in any subject will not be Valedictorian & Salutatorian Valedictorian and Salutatorian honors will be selected by following the below-listed criteria beginning with the class of 2022.
 The Valedictorian and Salutatorian will be selected yearly from the graduating class.
-The Valedictorian ranks first in scholarship and is considered the top student of his/her class; the

-Salutatorian ranks second in scholarship and is considered the second highest student in his/her class.
+The Valedictorian ranks first in scholarship and is considered the top student of his/her class; the Salutatorian ranks second in scholarship and is considered the second highest student in his/her class.
 Criteria are based primarily on cumulative GPA, but the number of upper-level courses and scores on the ACT test will also be utilized to determine these designations.
 These criteria will be considered at the midpoint of the 3rd quarter of the senior year.
 It is possible that more than one student may qualify for the valedictorian honor; if this is the case no Salutatorian award will be given.
 Ties will be honored if there is a tie for the Salutatorian designation.
-Students must attend classes at Hoxie High School for at least 4 semesters of their junior and senior year to be considered for these honors.

-The following point system will be used to determine valedictorian/salutatorian:
+Students must attend classes a of their junior and senior year The following point system wi ll be used to de termine valedictorian/salutatorian: